Garden to Vase: A digital course in cultivating cut flowers

 Garden to Vase isn't about any and all flowers - it's specifically about those that work well as cut flowers - the annuals, perennials, bulbs, flowering vines, herbs, shrubs and foliages that are great for a cutting garden.

-The curriculum is delivered electronically via a private membership site with text, images, video, downloadable pdf exercises and a forum.
-The content is delivered over four weeks, but membership includes evergreen access to the course materials.
+The curriculum is delivered electronically via a private membership site.
+There is written text, images, video, downloadable pdf exercises and a forum.
+Your membership includes evergreen access to the course materials.

-Garden to Vase was created by floral designer and master gardener Clare Day.
+Garden to Vase was created by floral designer and master gardener Clare Monica Day.

-In addition to Clare Day Flowers and Garden to Vase, Clare has helped some extraordinary brands advance their educational content and digital strategies.
+In addition to running her own successful floral design business and creating Garden to Vase, Clare has helped some extraordinary brands advance their educational content and digital strategies.
 Her clients include OnceWed, Joy Thigpen, Hollyhock and Dr. Gabor Maté.

-Clare has been interviewed by the Globe and Mail, Canadian Gardening, Gardenista and other media as a leader in the garden to vase movement, and her work appears in Fresh from the Field Wedding Flowers, co-authored by Erin Benzakein of Floret.
+Clare has been interviewed by the Globe and Mail, Canadian Gardening, Gardenista and other media as a leader in the garden to vase movement, and her work appears in Fresh from the Field Wedding Flowers, co-authored by Erin Benzakein of Floret Flower Farm.

 WHAT YOU’LL LEARN

-The exact steps to creating a beautiful cutting garden that will help you attract new clients and make your micro farm or floral design business more profitable.
+The exact steps to creating a beautiful cutting garden this will help you attract new clients and make your micro farm or garden enterprise more profitable.

-A Detailed Guide to Growing 14 Of The Most Sought After Cut Flowers
+A Master Gardeners Guide to Growing 15 Of The Most Sought After Cut Flowers

 The #1 Most Important Skill Every Cut Flower Gardener Needs to Cultivate